December 7, 2016 - class is FULL

-This course is designed for PC users and uses Microsoft Excel 2013.
+This course is designed for PC users and uses Microsoft Excel 2016 Pro.
 A limited quantity of laptops are available to borrow.
 For Mac users, click here.

 About the Program

 Get more out of Microsoft Excel® 2013: more productivity and better answers for greater success.
-This course brings together all the intensely useful knowledge you need: insights, techniques, tips, and shortcuts.
-Get comfortable with its updated interface and leverage its new tools.
+This intermediate-level course brings together all the intensely useful knowledge you need: insights, techniques, tips, and shortcuts.

 - Formatting: Customize the look and feel of your workbook, allowing you to draw attention to specific sections and making your content easier to view and understand

 - Absolute vs. Relative Cell References: a cell or a range of cells on a worksheet and can be used in a formula so that Excel can find the values or data that you want that formula to calculate